U-Motion: Learned Point Cloud Video Compression with U-Structured Temporal Context Generation: Abstract

 \section{Abstract}

-Point cloud video (PCV) is a versatile 3D representation of dynamic scenes with many emerging applications.
+Point cloud video (PCV) is a versatile 3D representation of dynamic scenes with emerging applications.
 This paper introduces U-Motion, a learning-based compression scheme for both PCV geometry and attributes.
-We propose a U-Structured multiscale inter-frame prediction framework, U-Inter, which performs layer-wise explicit motion estimation and compensation (ME/MC) at different scales with varying levels of detail.
-It integrates both higher and lower-scale motion features, in addition to the information of current and previous frames, to enable accurate motion estimation at the current scale.
-In addition, we design a cascaded spatial predictive coding module to capture the inter-scale spatial redundancy remaining after U-Inter prediction.
-We further propose an effective {\it context detach and restore} scheme to reduce spatial-temporal redundancy in the motion and latent bit-streams and improve compression performance.
-We conduct experiments following the MPEG Common Test Condition and demonstrate that U-Motion can achieve significant gains over MPEG G-PCC-GesTM v3.0 and recently published learning-based methods for both geometry and attribute compression.
+We propose a U-Structured inter-frame prediction framework, U-Inter, which performs explicit motion estimation and compensation (ME/MC) at different scales with varying levels of detail.
+It integrates Top-Down (Fine-to-Coarse) Motion Propagation, Bottom-Up Motion Predictive Coding and Multi-scale Group Motion Compensation to enable accurate motion estimation and efficient motion compression at each scale.
+In addition, we design a multi-scale spatial-temporal predictive coding module to capture the cross-scale spatial redundancy remaining after U-Inter prediction.
+We conduct experiments following the MPEG Common Test Condition for dense dynamic point clouds and demonstrate that U-Motion can achieve significant gains over MPEG G-PCC-GesTM v3.0 and recently published learning-based methods for both geometry and attribute compression.